SRVivek1/viveksinghrpc/README.md

 - 👋 Hi, myself Vivek Singh, a passionate software engineer.
-I'm avialble for part-time/freelancing projects.
+I'm available for part-time/freelancing projects.
 - 👀 I’m interested in emerging technology skills, so always try to learn something new.
 - 🌱 I’m currently learning AWS APIs using java.
 - 💞️ I’m looking to collaborate on ???